gregsaun/prusa_i3_bear_upgrade/README.md

 ## Current status

-I pu this project on hold for now as Prusa has just annonced the MK3 and solved the problem of the frame (plus some new incredible features).
+I put this project on hold for now as Prusa has just annonced the MK3 and solved the problem of the frame (plus some new incredible features).

 ## Next steps
 * spool holder